AdobeDocs/campaign-classic.en/help/delivery/using/monitoring-deliverability.md

 ## 250ok {#deliverability-250ok}

-[250ok](https://250ok.com/) is a complementary monitoring solution to the Adobe deliverability internal tools which provides IP and domain block lists, and reputation indicators.
+[250ok](https://250ok.com/) is a complementary monitoring solution to the Adobe deliverability internal tools which provides IP and domain denylists, and reputation indicators.

 The information provided is real-time, which allows for a pro-active assistance.